 Normally, changes in our weather are accompanied by bumps or waves.
 Most horizontal motion in the air is caused by systems that follow features such as storms and slide across either the upper-air or surface weather map.
-They call this transformation.
-And systems at these altitudes have a minimum change in size over time and distance.
+They call it a transformation.
+And at these altitudes, systems don't change much in size over time.

-Technically we call this the level of non-divergence, the LND.
-And it happens about halfway up the troposphere, the lowest major layer of the atmosphere.
+This is what we call the level of non-divergence, or LND.
+This happens halfway up the troposphere, which is the lowest major layer in the atmosphere.

-Wouldn't it be cool to get your pilot's license and chase storms in a plane.
-It might be better to use a rented one.
+How cool would it be to get your pilot's license and chase storms.
+Renting one might be a better option.

-You might see how many different ways air can flow.
-To help you figure out how to read meteorological weather maps with their curves and special symbols, try to understand these four quantities used to describe flow characteristics so you can read meteorological weather maps:
+You might be surprised how many different ways air can flow.
+Try to understand these four quantities used to describe flow characteristics so you can read meteorological weather maps:

 – chasing storms horizontally across the map.
 Storms move from one place to another,

 2) Deformation – change in shape, like squeezing a ball of dough without changing its size.
 Like other fluid bodies, weather systems change shape all the time.

-3) Divergence (and convergence) – spreading out and increasing (or decreasing) a parcel's flow area, or apparent size.
-This one relates to changes in a storm's intensity, and
+3) Divergence (and convergence) – spreading out and increasing (or decreasing) a parcel's flow area.
+The intensity of a storm changes, and

 4) Vorticity – rotation about a vertical axis, which may also be moving.
-Vorticity tends to be a good indicator of precipitation intensity.
-It may also lead to tornadoes.
+It's a good indicator of precipitation intensity to look at vorticity.
+Tornadoes may also result from it.